“You have to taste a culture to understand it.” – Deborah Cater

 – North India – roti or parathas flatbreads and a vegetable dish, accompanied by pickles and curd;

-– South India prefer idli (savory cake made of black lentils) and dosa pancakes accompanied by a chutney;
+– South Indians prefer idli rice cakes and dosai pancakes accompanied by a chutney;

 – West India – dhokla (food made of fermented batter derived from rice and chickpeas) with milk.